 Along with my academic work, I write national media essays about politics, literature, teaching, and higher education.
-My essays have appeared in The New York Times, The New Republic, The Atlantic, Salon, NBC Think, The Los Angeles Review of Books, Ploughshares Blog, The Chronicle of Higher Education, Academe Blog, The Huffington Post, Alternet, MSN, and others.
-I also write "Exegetic Rap Blog," which features playful analyses of rap music as instructive models for literary criticism and interpretation.
+My essays have appeared in The New York Times, The New Republic, The Atlantic, Vox, The Los Angeles Review of Books, The Chronicle of Higher Education, and others.

 A native of Pittsburgh, PA, I ran Division I track and cross country at Bucknell, where I was an All-Conference and IC4A All-East selection multiple years.